linux-system-roles/tox-lsr/README.md

 ### Container testing

-Integration tests can be run using containers.  `tox` will start one or more containers for the managed nodes using `podman` and the Ansible `podman` connection plugin.
-There are some test envs that can be used to run these
+Integration tests can be run using containers.
+Some roles support it officially and run container tests in CI; these are tagged with `container` in meta/main.yml.
+If you are working on a role and notice that container tests work, or you are fixing them, please add that tag -- that will automatically enable the corresponding tests.

-tests:
+`tox` will start one or more containers for the managed nodes using `podman` and the Ansible `podman` connection plugin.
+There are some test envs that can be used to run these tests:
-* `container-ansible-2.9` - tests against Ansible 2.9
+* `container-ansible-2.9` - tests against Ansible 2.9 also uses jinja 2.7 if
-  * also uses jinja 2.7 if supported by the python used
+* supported by the python used `container-ansible-core-2.x` - tests against
-* `container-ansible-core-2.x` - tests against ansible-core 2.x
+* ansible-core 2.x

 These tests run in one of two modes, depending on which of the following arguments you provide.
 Note that you must use `--` on the command line after